-Terpenes are the molecules found in the hemp plant that give it its distinctive aroma and taste.
+Terpenes are the molecules found in the hemp plant that gives it its distinctive aroma and taste.
 Terpenes are present in almost all plants and are the foundational source of essential oils.

 Terpenes may also play an essential role in promoting the benefits of the hemp plant with respect to human health and well-being.

 You can experience the benefits of CBD through both vaping and tincture dosing methods.
-Actually, both CBD vaping and CBD tincture (when taken sublingually or under the tongue) are fast acting, effective and bioavailable delivery methods that readily enter the bloodstream.
-With vaping providing a more instantaneous and reported shorter effects, tinctures may take 5 or up to 20 minutes to fully experience but users report longer lasting effects.
+Actually, both CBD vaping and CBD tincture (when taken sublingually or under the tongue) are fast-acting, effective, and bioavailable delivery methods that readily enter the bloodstream.
+With vaping providing more instantaneous and reported shorter effects, tinctures may take 5 or up to 20 minutes to fully experience but users report longer-lasting effects.